MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-state.md

 ## About this sample

 Upon receiving user input, this sample checks the stored conversation state to see if this user has previously been prompted to provide their name.
 If not, the user's name is requested and that input is stored within user state.
-If so, the name stored within user state is used to converse with the user and their input data, along with the time received and input channel Id, is returned back to the user.
-The time and channel Id values are retrieved from the user conversation data and then saved to conversation state.
+If so, the name stored within user state is used to converse with the user and their input data, along with the time received and input channel ID, is returned back to the user.
+The time and channel ID values are retrieved from the user conversation data and then saved to conversation state.
 The following diagram shows the relationship between the bot, user profile, and conversation data classes.

 ## [C#](#tab/csharp)